Vitols999/QMS-WIKI/DeveloperCommitCode.md

 ### Keep your fork synced

 You might fork a project in order to propose changes to the upstream, or original, repository.
 In this case, it's good practice to regularly sync your fork with the upstream repository.
-To do this, you'll need to use Git on the command line.
+To do this, you'll need to use Git on the commandline.
 You can practice setting the upstream repository using the same Maproom/qmapshack repository you just forked!
 Based on [Syncing a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)

 1. Open Terminal.